snowman-repos/book/project_managers/README.md

 Application is hosted on commodity hardware disaster recovery.

-Create a stable development environment
-There’s little more likely to send a web developer into a wild panic and a client into a wild rage than making a new site live and things just not working.
-That’s why it’s important to have realistic development and staging environments that mimic the live server as closely as possible.

-Are you in the habit of developing new sites right on the client’s server?
-Or maybe in a subfolder on your local machine?
-It’s time to reconsider.

-Charlie Perrins writes:

-Don’t work on a live server – this feels like one of those gear-changing moments for a developer’s growth.
-Build something that works just as well locally on your own machine as it does on a live server, and capture the differences in the code between the local and live version in a single config file.
-Ultimately, if you can get all the differences between environments down to a config level then you’ll be in a really good position to automate the deployment process at some point in the future.

-Anything that creates a significant difference between the development and the live environments has the potential to cause problems you won’t know about until the site goes live – and at that point the problems are very public and very embarrassing, not to mention unprofessional.

-A reasonable solution is to use a tool like MAMP PRO which enables you to set up an individual local website for each project you work on.
-Importantly, individual sites give you both consistency of paths between development and live, but also the ability to configure server options (like PHP versions and configuration, for example) to match the live site.

 Better yet is to use a virtual machine, managed with a tool such as Vagrant.
 If you’re interested in learning more about that, we have an article on that subject later in the series.